 - Spread a thin layer of chocolate spread onto half of the pancake.

 - Fold into a half, and then into a quarter.

-- Lay out the chopped fruit to make ears, eyes and a nose for the mouse, and arrange the laces to look like whiskers.
+- Lay out the chopped fruit to make ears, eyes and a nose for the mouse, and arrange some slices of Red Vines to look like whiskers.

 Rainbow caterpillar pancakes